 - To scale application deployment, select Kubernetes Engine > Applications.

-Select deployed application and edit it to change the value of replica set.
-In this example WordPress application is a stateful set, and replica set value edited to five for WordPress and MySQL deployment.
+Select a deployed application and edit it to change the value of replica set.
+In this example, the WordPress application is a stateful set, and replica set value edited to five for WordPress and MySQL deployment.
 The default sample application deployed one replica each for WordPress and MySQL stateful set as shown in Figure 19.

 - After editing the application for five replica sets, verify that the deployment is completed, and application is scaled as follows: